 When adapting F-mount lenses onto the Z7 via the FTZ adapter, focus performance noticeably declines.
 Low-light AF doesn’t work in conditions that are quite as dark, for one.
 And you’ll find the Z7 giving up more quickly in general, regardless of lighting conditions.
 You need to be more careful about your subject and find something with as much contrast as possible.
 Accuracy stays quite high when it does lock on, though.

-It’s not actively bad, and it certainly succeeds more than it fails, but at the same time you can tell that the Z7 was made for native lenses.
+It’s not actively bad, and it certainly succeeds more than it fails, but at the same time, you can tell that the Z7 was made for native lenses.
 Even the speed of focusing is slower with the FTZ adapter compared to the fly-by-wire system in Z lenses.
-That wouldn’t be as big of a problem if more Z lenses were available, but at the moment there isn’t even a native lens more than 70mm for the Z7 (and the only telephoto on their roadmap beyond 85mm is a 70-200mm f/2.8).
+That wouldn’t be as big of a problem if more Z lenses were available, but at the moment the selection is quite limited.
 So, if you’re eager to make the Z7 your main camera system, you better be willing to accept the somewhat worse focusing performance with the FTZ adapter.

 Let’s say you’re a D850 shooter, and a group of Nikon engineers offers to build you a better version of live view autofocus.
-It’s noticeably faster, adds some extra tracking options, and works in lower light than before.
-But these improvements come at a cost: the only way to implement the new version of live view is to scrap the old, highly praised viewfinder autofocus system completely.
+It’s noticeably faster, offers eye autofocus, adds some extra tracking options, and works in lower light than before.
+But these improvements come at a cost: the only way to implement the new version of live view is to scrap the old, highly praised viewfinder autofocus system.
 For better or worse, both in live view and the viewfinder, you’re stuck with the new focusing system.
 Would you make the swap?
 Because that’s about where the Z7 is.

 It’s not a scenario that many photographers would openly embrace, although I’ll caution that it’s not as bad as you might think.
-After all, a significant number of landscape and architectural photographers are using live view for most photos anyway.
-With this change, your live view autofocus system is more responsive overall, and it works better in low light conditions.
+After-all, a significant number of landscape and architectural photographers are using live view for most photos anyway.
+With this change, your live view autofocus system is more responsive overall, and it works better in low-light conditions.
 Perhaps that’s more important to you than the advantages of the old viewfinder autofocus system.
-And, similarly, video shooters should welcome the better tracking for moving subjects, improving the camera’s usability by a significant degree.
+Similarly, video shooters should welcome better tracking for moving subjects, improving the camera’s usability by a significant degree.

 |Nikon Z7||NEF (RAW), Lossless compressed, 12-bit||44.7 MB||23|